ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Torchlight Platformer Part 2.md

 {"dg-publish":true,"permalink":"/digital-garden/torchlight-platformer-part-2/"}
 ---

-I assume you have made [[Digital Garden/Torchlight Platformer Part 1 FULL|Torchlight Platformer Part 1 FULL]].
+I assume you have made [[Digital Garden/Torchlight Platformer Part 1, First Class|Torchlight Platformer Part 1, First Class]].

 In that we had a jump routine, but it was a temporary solution.